Form 1040 Preview

 Can I file Form 1040 for free?

 Yes, several options exist.
-IRS Free File (for AGI of $84,000 or less), IRS Direct File (available in many states), and Free File Fillable Forms (any income level, but no guidance) all allow you to prepare and e-file for free.
-You can also fill out the form using our tool and mail it to the IRS at no cost.
+IRS Free File (for AGI of $89,000 or less for the 2025 tax year) lets you use guided tax software from IRS partners at no cost.
+Free File Fillable Forms are available at any income level but provide no step-by-step guidance.
+IRS Direct File is a free direct e-filing option available in qualifying states — check IRS.gov for current state availability.
+You can also fill out the form using our tool and mail a paper return to the IRS at no cost.

 How long does it take to get a refund?